jon-jacky/Piety/doc/rationale.md

 ### For programmers ###

 I do not expect anyone else to use Piety routinely.
-It is too saturated with my own idiosyncratic preferences, and limitations that are severe but tolerable to me.
+It is too saturated with my own peculiar preferences, and limitations that are severe but tolerable to me.
 But other programmers  might try it out, or just look at the code and documents, to get ideas, techniques, and examples they could use to help them build systems that express their own preferences.

+It is easy to try out Piety.
+Piety has no dependencies, so you can just clone this Piety repository and use your system's built-in *python* (or *python3*) command to run the scripts.
+You do not need to set up any Python environment.

 ### Python ###